StreamX Delivery Service

 Message ordering

 Delivery Services should not conduct any message processing on its own.
 It should rather work on messages processed by Processing Services hence there is no need for stateful computation.
 There is however a need for message ordering provided by Quasar.
-To achieve that you can use a Store instance for any @Incoming channel that you need to be ordered.
+To achieve that you can use a Store instance for any @Incoming channel that you want to be ordered.

 @FromChannel("incoming-data")